 - Cultivate a talent pipeline — Odds are, you still have a list of people who applied with your department before and didn’t make the final cut but were a good fit for your company.
 Update the list with referrals from your employees and networks.

 - Create solid accounting job descriptions — Use information and input gleaned from your meetings with fellow managers.
 Be as specific as possible to capture the essence of the job, including key responsibilities and skill sets you need with a goal to hire the person who is the best match for the job and your work environment

 - Enlist help from your team — Your most senior staff members can save you precious time by helping process applications, screening resumes and narrowing the candidate pool.

-- Intensify your recruitment — Gone are the days when you could put up a job posting, and the applications would come streaming in.
+- Intensify your recruitment — Gone are the days when you could put up a job posting without any hiring strategies and watch the applications come streaming in.
 You need to cast a wide net to get the word out, using job boards, social media, networking and advertising.